 You and your doctor may determine that you need a tooth extraction for any number of reasons.
-Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have been broken in a way that cannot be repaired.
-Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.
+Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease or have been broken in a way that cannot be repaired.
+Other teeth may need removal because they are poorly positioned in the mouth, as in the case of impacted teeth, or in preparation for orthodontic treatment.

-To avoid these complications, in most cases, your doctor will discuss alternatives to extractions as well replacement of the extracted tooth.
+To avoid these complications, your doctor will in most cases discuss alternatives to extractions as well as options for replacement of the extracted tooth or teeth.

 Home Care After Extraction

-Some bleeding may occur.
+Some bleeding may occur and is normal.
 Placing a piece of moist gauze over the empty tooth socket and biting down firmly for 45 minutes can control this.

 This is an important part of the healing process and you must be careful not to dislodge the clot.

-If swelling occurs you can place ice on your face for 10 minutes and off for 20 minutes.
+Minor swelling is normal.
+If it occurs, you can place ice on your face for 10 minutes and 20 minutes off.
 Repeat this cycle as you feel necessary for up to 24 hours.

 Pain and Medications

-If you experience pain you might use non-prescription pain relief medications such as acetaminophen or ibuprofen.
+If you experience pain, you may take non-prescription pain relief medications such as acetaminophen or ibuprofen.
 For more severe pain, we may recommend prescribed pain medications.

 Brushing and Cleaning

-Beginning 24 hours after the extraction you can rinse with salt water (1/2 teaspoon in a cup of water) after meals and before bed.
+Beginning 24 hours after the extraction, you can rinse with salt water (1/2 teaspoon in a cup of water) after meals and before bed.
 Again, be careful to avoid forceful spitting when rinsing.

-Following the post extraction instructions will reduce the chances of developing dry socket.
-Dry sockets manifest themselves as a dull throbbing pain, which doesn't appear until three to four days after the extraction.
-The pain can be moderate to severe and radiate from the extraction area.
-Dry socket may cause a bad taste or bad breath and the extraction site appears dry.
+Following post-operative instructions will reduce the chances of developing dry socket.
+Dry sockets manifest as a dull throbbing pain, which doesn't appear until three to four days after the extraction.
+In some cases, the pain can be moderate to severe and radiate from the extraction area.
+Dry socket may cause a bad taste or bad breath and the extraction site to appear dry.

-After a tooth has been extracted there will be a resulting hole in your jawbone where the tooth was.
-In time, this will smooth and fill in with bone.
+After a tooth has been extracted, there will be a resulting hole in your jawbone where the tooth once was.
+In time, this will fill in with bone and smooth over.
 This process can take many weeks or months.
-However, after 1- 2 weeks you should no longer notice any inconvenience.
+However, after 1 - 2 weeks you should notice little to no inconvenience.